Pharoh Cooper: Cincinnati Bengals

 On September 1, 2019, Cooper was claimed off waivers by the Cincinnati Bengals.
 He saw limited action in the Bengals' season-opening 21–20 loss at the Seattle Seahawks, but recorded no receptions or yards.
 After being inactive for Week 2's game against the San Francisco 49ers, Cooper was waived on September 17, 2019.

 Arizona Cardinals (second stint)

-On October 1, 2019, Cooper was re-signed by the Arizona Cardinals.
+On October 1, 2019, Cooper was re-signed by the Cardinals.

 Carolina Panthers

 On March 20, 2020, Cooper signed a one-year contract with the Carolina Panthers.

 Jacksonville Jaguars

 On June 3, 2021, Cooper signed a contract with the Jacksonville Jaguars.
 He was released on August 31, 2021.

 New York Giants

-On November 3, 2021, Cooper was signed to the New York Giants practice squad.
+On November 3, 2021, Cooper was signed to the practice squad of the New York Giants.
 For Week 9 game against the Las Vegas Raiders Cooper was elevated from the practice squad.
 Cooper was activated from the practice squad as a COVID-19 replacement for the games against the Tampa Bay Buccaneers and the Philadelphia Eagles.
 On December 4, 2021, Cooper was elevated from the practice squad for the game against the Miami Dolphins.
 On December 11, 2021, Cooper was activated from the practice squad as a COVID-19 replacement for the game against the Los Angeles Chargers.
-His contract expired when the team’s season ended on January 9, 2022.
+His contract expired when the team's season ended on January 9, 2022.